scottpartington98/scott-part/content/publication/Norms-emerge-through-iterated-learning/index.md

 - Shaun Nichols
 date: 2025-07-15
 doi: "10.1073/pnas.XXXXXXXXXX"
-publication: "Proceedings of the National Academy of Sciences"
+publication: "In *Proceedings of the National Academy of Sciences*"
 publication_short:
 abstract:
 featured: true